5g-empower/empower-enb-agent/README.md

 ## Pre-requisites

-In order to successfully build the OpenEmpower protocols you need to install the linux build tools
+In order to successfully build the eNodeB Agent you need to install the linux build tools

 `sudo apt-get install build-essential`

 ## Build from source

-The standard build assumes that you want to install the software and the necessary headers in the default directories `/usr/include/emage` for headers, and `/usr/lib` for the shared objects.
+The standard build assumes that you want to install the software and the necessary headers in the default directories `/usr/include` for headers, and `/usr/lib` for the shared objects.

 You can the defaults by modifying the `INCLDIR` and `INSTDIR` variables present in the Makefile .